Two of R. Kelly's accusers detail alleged abuse as #MuteRKelly movement grows

 "We will vigorously resist this attempted public lynching of a black man who has made extraordinary contributions to our culture," the artist's management went on to say.

-Asked to respond on Tuesday to the suggestion that movement against R. Kelly was a "public lynching," McGee said: "That's bullcrap."
+Asked to respond on Tuesday to the suggestion that movement against Kelly was a "public lynching," McGee said, "That's bullcrap."